2021 Group Swim Lesson Program

 Ingomar North Recreation and Swim Club follows standards based on the American Red Cross Swim Lesson Program.
-There are 3 one-week sessions.
-One session will be held each month of the summer.
-All the sessions will be conducted in the morning prior to the opening of the pool.
-To sign up, please click here.
+There are 2 one-week sessions.
+All the sessions will be conducted in the morning prior to the opening of the pool, from 12:00pm – 12:30pm.

 Cost of the Swim Lessons: